Stanford Cancer Institute Directory

 Professor of Medicine (Immunology and Rheumatology)

 Dr.Samuel Strober specializes in the treatment of autoimmune diseases such as systemic lupus erythematosus and rheumatoid arthritis.
 He has practiced rheumatology at Stanford for more than 30 years.
-He has a special interest in lupus kidney disease.
+He has special interests in the treatment of lupus kidney disease, and in eliminating the lifelong need for immunosuppressive drugs of organ transplant patients.
 He does not see patients in the Stanford out-patient clinics, but consults on Stanford in-patients with autoimmune disease and inflammatory arthritis.
 In addition, he consults on the medical tests that are required to determine the diagnosis and treatment of these diseases.
+Dr. Strober's laboratory and clinical research interests are in the area of the molecular and cellular basis of the prevention of graft versus host disease while maintaining graft anti-tumor activity in recipients of bone marrow transplants, the induction of tolerance in recipients of combined organ and hematopoietic cell transplants, and the effective treatment of solid tumors and lymphoma with local tumor radiation regimens that induce potent anti-tumor immune responses.
+His laboratory research has been translated into ongoing clinical trials of organ and bone marrow transplantation at Stanford.

 Dr. Sunwoo was born and raised in St. Louis, Missouri.
 He received his undergraduate degree from Brown University in Providence, Rhode Island and his medical degree from Washington University in St. Louis, Missouri.
 He completed his training in Otolaryngology – Head and Neck Surgery at Washington University.
 Dr. Sunwoo has been at Stanford University since 2008, and his clinical focus is on the surgical management of head and neck cancer, specifically focusing on melanoma and neoplasms of the thyroid and parathyroid glands.
 He is a member of the Pigmented Lesions and Melanoma Clinic and the Melanoma Working Group at Stanford.
 He is also the co-founder of the Stanford Thyroid and Parathyroid Tumor Board.
 In addition to his clinical work, Dr. Sunwoo is the Director of Head and Neck Cancer Research at Stanford University and the principal investigator of an NIH-funded laboratory in the Stanford Cancer Institute.
 His research is focused on three primary areas: (1) the immune response to cancer, particularly a tumorigenic population of cells within malignancies called cancer stem cells; (2) the biology and developmental programs of a special lymphocyte population involved in innate immunity called natural killer (NK) cells; and (3) intra-tumor and inter-tumor heterogeneity in head and neck cancer.